-Dr. Yang is a cancer biologist focusing on breast cancer research.
+Dr. Xiaohe Yang is the current Glaxo Professor in Biological and Biomedical Sciences at NCCU.
+He is a cancer biologist focusing on breast cancer research.
 Dr. Yang’s lab has been working on gene expression, signal transduction, apoptosis, cancer stem cells and molecular pathology in breast cancer etiology, prevention and experimental therapeutics.
-His research has been funded by the NIH, Department of Defense, American Cancer Society, and local agencies.
+His research has been funded by the National Institutes of Health (NIH), the Department of Defense, the American Cancer Society and local agencies.

 Dr. Yang received his medical training from Luoyang Medical College, followed by an M.S. in Pathophysiology from the Institute of Basic Medical Sciences in Beijing, China.
-He obtained his Ph.D. degree in Microbiology/Immunology from RFUMS/the Chicago Medical School and completed his postdoctoral training at Northwestern University.
+He obtained his Ph.D. degree in Microbiology/Immunology from the Rosalind Franklin University of Medicine and Science (RFUMS)/the Chicago Medical School and completed his postdoctoral training at Northwestern University.
 Prior to his current position at NCCU, he was an associate professor of pathology at the University of Oklahoma Health Sciences Center.
-Dr. Yang joined the JLC-BBRI at NCCU in 2011.
+Dr. Yang joined the Julius L. Chambers Biomedical and Biotechnology Research Institute (JLC-BBRI) at NCCU in 2011.
 He is also an associate member of the Lineberger Comprehensive Cancer Center at UNC-Chapel Hill.
 He also serves as an editorial board member of several scientific journals.

 Dr. Yang's research interests include the following: